caballerojavier13/rails_store/README.md

 - There is an implemented mailer that sends a notification email to the customer after the transaction is complete, and displays the products they purchased.
 This would also serve as their receipt.

-Website administrators are able:
+Website administrators are able to:

 - Log in to manage the website.
-Website designed so that it could be managed by a non technical individual.
+Website is designed so that it could be managed by a non technical individual.
 In the login page, the 'forgot password' and 'remember me' functions are still being developed.

 - Navigate to orders section where they can view the orders that were submitted, edit customer info, notify customers by email that their order was shipped, and delete orders.
 The notification of shipment feature is still under development.